igorj/railman/README.md

 [codeclimate]: https://codeclimate.com/github/igorj/railman
 [coveralls]: https://coveralls.io/r/igorj/railman

-Railman generates new rails applications based on a customized template.
-Railman is currently work in progress.
+Railman generates new rails applications based on a customized template and ready for deployment in production.
+It can also update existing applications when railman-template changes.

+The generated rails application includes:
+- semantic-rails-ui gem with modified scaffolds,
+- .env configuration
+- deployment configuration,
+- sidekiq background jobs and scheduled jobs
+- jenkins scripts
+- test infrastructure for capybara headless webtests

 ## Installation